 - Click on it and initiate the reset, and wait for the task to complete,

-Now on the next start try to connect the WiFi network And I am 100% sure this time you successfully get connected.
-Did these solutions help to fix Can’t connect to this network error on windows 10, 8.1 and 7 computers?
-Let us know on the comments below.
+Now on the next start, try to connect the WiFi network and I am 100% sure this time you successfully get connected.
+Did these solutions help fix Can’t connect to this network error on windows 10, 8.1 and 7 computers?
+Let us know in the comments below.
 Also, Read

 - Solved: “No Internet, secured” Wi-Fi Problem in Windows 10